Summary

 Practical Tips and Common Pitfalls

-Verification vs Validation.
-Verification asks “does the code do what I intended?” — unit tests, code review, animation playback.
-Validation asks “does the model match reality?” — compare simulated KPIs against historical data.
-A model can be verified (bug-free) but invalid (wrong assumptions).
-Always do both.
+Verification compared with validation.
+Verification asks “does the code do what was intended?”: unit tests, code review, and animation playback.
+Validation asks “does the model match reality?”: simulated KPIs are compared against historical data.
+A model can be verified (free of defects) but invalid (built on incorrect assumptions).
+Both procedures are required.

 Frequently Asked Questions

-DES vs Monte Carlo simulation — what’s the difference?
+DES vs Monte Carlo simulation, what’s the difference?

 Monte Carlo samples random outcomes from distributions and aggregates statistics; there is no concept of time-evolving state.
 DES tracks entities moving through a system over simulated time, with events firing at specific moments and state changing discretely.
 If your problem has queues, resource contention, or time-dependent behavior, use DES.
 If it is pure probabilistic risk (e.g., estimating the VaR of a portfolio), Monte Carlo suffices.